-4.0 Geology and Soil
+4. Geology and Soil

-- 4.1 The relevant published geological sheet (British Geological Survey, Sheet 272, Chatham) shows the survey area to be underlain with Recent Period Head Brickearth, mostly derived from a loamy parent rock such as the Thanet Beds or the Sandgate Beds. - 4.2 From the Soil Survey of England and Wales, Bulletin 9, Soils of Kent (1980, 1:250,000) the area is shown to be underlain by soils of the Park Gate/Hook series described as, "silty soils in brickearth, slightly or moderately affected by ground water.
-Soils were generally found to have a more clayey nature than that described.
+- 4.1 The relevant published geological sheet (British Geological Survey, Sheet 272, Chatham) shows the site to be entirely underlain by Recent Period Head Brickearth deposits largely derived from a loamy parent rock such as the Thanet or Sandgate Beds. - 4.2 The main soil types according to the Soil Survey of England and Wales published documents, Soils in Kent III, TQ86 (Record No 37, 1976) and Soils of Kent (Bulletin 9, 1980) show the site to be underlain by either Windsor, Park Gate or Hook series.
+The Windsor series is described as "Clayey and loamy or silty over clayey Soils in Tertiary Clays and Associated Head, with impeded drainage causing seasonal surface wetness.
+Park Gate and Hook series are described collectively as, "Silty soils in Brickearth, slightly or moderately affected by fluctuating ground water".
+Soils at the site broadly agree with the description of soils from the Windsor Series.

-5.0 Agricultural Land Classification
+5. Agricultural Land Classification

-5.1 Table 1 provides the details of the area measurements for each grade and the distribution of each grade is shown on the attached ALC map.

-5.2 The location of the soil observation points is shown on the attached sample point map.
+- 5.1 Table 1 provides the details of the area measurements for each grade and the distribution of each grade is shown on the attached ALC map. - 5.2 The location of the soil observation points is shown on the attached sample point map.